-Introducing musical notes as a family with characters for each note makes a tricky concept immediately accessible.
+Introducing musical notation as the note family with characters to represent each note makes a tricky concept immediately accessible.
 This way, children find the note names and their time values so much easier to remember.
 Make sure to explain that these are their nick-names to help us to tell which is which, and point out the proper part of the name too.

 Introducing The Note family